diegojromerolopez/functainer/README.md

 ## What's this?
 A way to run Python functions in a container without having to worry about docker.

+## Why?
+- To keep some code with different dependencies than your main code.
+- Because, why not?

 ## Requirements
 You must have [docker](https://www.docker.com/) installed in your machine and [docker python package](https://pypi.org/project/docker/)